-- Creditworthiness: The credit exposure borne by SIX SIS Ltd is influenced in part by the credit standing of the counterparty that gives an indication of its probability of default.
-The counterparty's credit standing is measured by its credit rating. - Risk equivalent: The credit exposure borne by SIX SIS Ltd is also driven by the amount that is at risk in a default scenario.
+- Creditworthiness: The counterparty's ability to repay its commitments to SIX SIS Ltd based on its financials.
+The counterparty's creditworthiness is measured by its credit rating. - Risk equivalent: The credit exposure borne by SIX SIS Ltd is also driven by the amount that is at risk in a default scenario.
 The amount at risk is expressed by the "risk equivalent", which is a conservative estimate of the amount of credit loss that might occur in a default scenario after considering collateral and other factors that would mitigate the amount of losses incurred.

 SIX SIS Ltd is linked online and in real time with SIX Swiss Exchange and with the SIC/euroSIC systems.
 The system of real-time settlement of irreversible transactions on the basis of simultaneous delivery versus payment (DVP) offers the best guarantee of eliminating settlement risk.
 This system does not function for cross-border securities transactions, however.
 The resulting receivables from and liabilities towards banks are subject to counterparty risk and market risk.
-These risks, which are of extremely short duration, are fully collateralized and strictly monitored through detailed procedures for managing limits.
+These risks, which are of extremely short duration, are fully collateralized and strictly monitored through detailed procedures and limits.